Weight two compactly supported cohomology of moduli spaces of curves: Preliminaries

 The phrase ``differential graded" is abbreviated dg.
+We follow cohomological grading conventions, so all differentials have degree $+1$ unless stated otherwise.
 The Koszul sign rule will be particularly important when we consider the tensor product of dg vectors space $(V, d_V)$ and $(W, d_W)$.
 The differential on $V \otimes W$ is then

 When no confusion seems possible, we denote this by $d_V + d_W$, with the Koszul sign convention understood.

 We will consider many instances of spaces that depend on a genus $g$ and a number of marked points $n$, among them the moduli spaces $\bMM_{g,n}$ and the dg vector spaces $X_{g,n}$.
 When $n = 0$, we follow the usual convention of omitting this from the notation, e.g., we write $\bMM_{g} := \bMM_{g,0}$ and $X_{g} := X_{g,0}$.